wnpinto/StudentManagementSystem/README.txt

 *Project Description*
-This new system will keep track of all students’ spending patterns or habits.
+This new system will keep track of all studentsï¿½ spending patterns or habits.
 The system will also keep track of all purchases made by the student.
-To keep track of the system, a “wallet” based approach will be used.
+To keep track of the system, a ï¿½walletï¿½ based approach will be used.
 The wallet will keep track of budget limit, amount of money spent and amount of money left.
-The wallet will also keep a “receipts” section, which displays all the purchases made by the student.
+The wallet will also keep a ï¿½receiptsï¿½ section, which displays all the purchases made by the student.
 Based on the receipts, the budget plan, and the amount of money left and being spent,